gaswelder/ethanol/README.md

 This additional step has to be explicit to allow an application choose whether to wait or not for the actual result.

-## Calling a contract
+## Calling contracts

 In order to work with a contract one needs to know its ABI (which is typically saved as JSON) and its address.
-The contract function on a blockchain object returns a "deployed contract" object.
+The `contract` function on a blockchain object returns a "deployed contract" object.

 ```js
 const abi = JSON.parse(fs.readFileSync("contract.abi"));